 The Ben Graf Henneke Society is a level of giving intended to help bring in speakers of note for the Fellows dinners.

-For more information about joining the McFarlin Fellows, please contact Megan Meussner, Director for Development for McFarlin Library, Institutional Advancement at (918) 631-3733 or by email.
+For more information about joining the McFarlin Fellows, please contact Amy Gerald, Director for Development for McFarlin Library, Institutional Advancement at (918) 631-3733 or by email.